xiangwanmath/xiangwanmath.github.io/research/student_research.md

 permalink: /student_research
 ---

 Interested in doing math research with me?
 I always welcome students with a few key qualities: **curiosity**, **critical thinking**, **persistence**, and **attention to details**.
-Your stage of mathematical study comes next; I am interested in working with students at different stages.
+Your current stage of mathematical study comes next; I am interested in working with students at different levels.

 My past work with students were in various formats, including research projects, independent study (courses), reading courses: